phospho-app/phospho/README.md

 nano .env.docker # or emacs or vscode or vim
 ```

-By default, phospho uses OpenAI as it's main LLM provider.
+By default, phospho analytics pipeline use OpenAI as their main LLM provider.

-If you want to use Ollama locally, you can specify it in the `.env.docker` by setting `USE_OLLAMA=True` and setting the `OLLAMA_MODEL` to the model you are running.
-In this case, the `OPENAI_API_KEY` variable will not be used.
-DOn't forget to have your Ollama instance running with the corect model.
+To use Ollama, set `OVERRIDE_WITH_OLLAMA_MODEL=mistral` (or any model) in `.env.docker`.
+In this case, the`OPENAI_API_KEY` variable is not used.
+You do need to have an Ollama instance set up and running.

 5. Launch the project